 The IRN once generated cannot be modified or deleted.
-However, if IRN is generated with wrong information, it can be cancelled and generated afresh.
-The cancellation is required to be done within twenty four hours from the time of generation.
+However, if IRN is generated with wrong information, it can be cancelled.
+Once it is cancelled, the IRN cannot be generated on the same invoice.
+The cancellation is required to be done within twenty-four hours from the time of generation.

 If there is a mistake, incorrect or wrong entry in the e-invoice, then it cannot be edited or corrected.
 Only option is cancellation of e-invoice and generation of a new one with correct details.